mdekermadec/ezdb/README.md

 Debug and Query Log
 -------

-When you develope your service, it can be annoying to suffer from deprecated cache (like if you change your database scheme and ezdb still not aware of it).
+When you develop your service, it can be annoying to suffer from deprecated cache (like if you change your database scheme and ezdb still not aware of it).
 To avoid this you can:
  - Disable cache completely
 ```php